 Yee Peng Festival in Chiang Mai (sometimes written as ‘Yi Peng’) is celebrated on the full moon of the twelfth lunar month ever year, which normally means mid-way through November, but this can vary.
-In 2016, the Yee Peng lantern festival will be held on November 14th.
+The Yee Peng lantern festival is held in November every year.

 Those incredible photos of hundreds, if not thousands of brightly lit lanterns rising into the night’s sky over Chiang Mai is an iconic image and Loy Krathong – but did you know that these mass lantern lighting sessions are actually part of a smaller festival within the wider Loy Krathong celebrations?